What Happens If I Am in An Accident With An Uninsured Driver?

 What Steps Should I Take Following an Accident with an Uninsured Driver?

-Following an auto accident with an uninsured driver, it is even more important that you immediately contact the police and have them come to the scene of the accident and later provide a police report.
-If your accident was relatively minor, then the at-fault driver who knows he or she has no insurance and is likely to be ticketed may try to persuade you to not get the police involved.
-It is never a good idea to agree to this.
-The other driver may promise to pay your expenses, however, there is absolutely nothing that will hold them to such a promise.
-In short, you could end up injured, out of work, and with a damaged vehicle with absolutely no way to pay for the expenses.
-If you have a police report, and you have uninsured motorist coverage, you can submit the report to your own insurance company in order to have your medical expenses and other damages paid for.
-As with any auto accident, you will also need to be checked out medically, will need to keep careful track of all the details regarding your accident, and will need to contact an experienced Virginia car accident attorney as quickly as possible.
+Following an auto accident with an uninsured driver, it is crucial to immediately contact the police and have them come to the scene of the accident to file a report.
+If the accident is relatively minor, the at-fault driver, knowing they lack insurance and could be ticketed, may try to persuade you not to involve the police.
+However, it is never wise to agree to this.
+The other driver may promise to cover your expenses, but without a police report, there is nothing legally binding them to that promise.
+In short, you could end up injured, out of work, and with a damaged vehicle, with no way to cover the expenses.
+If you have a police report and uninsured motorist coverage, you can submit the report to your insurance company to have your medical expenses and other damages paid for.
+As with any auto accident, you should also be checked out medically, keep careful track of all the details regarding your accident, and contact an experienced Virginia car accident attorney as quickly as possible.

 How Tronfeld West & Durrett Can Help Following an Accident with an Uninsured Driver